The team and its role within CYSTINET-Africa

 Master Student - Website & Social Media

-Jonas is a Bachelors student in Information Systems at the Technical University of Munich.
+Jonas is a Masters student in Information Systems at the Technical University of Munich.
 His main role in the CYSTINET-Africa project is the development of the online presence as well as management of the social media accounts for CYSTINET-Africa.
+Additionally he supports the development of the needed IT infrastructure.